 A blueprint with which an environment is created defines what tools and services members of the project to which the environment belongs can use as they work with assets in the Amazon DataZone catalog.

-In the current release of Amazon DataZone, there are two built-in blueprints: data lake blueprint and data warehouse blueprint.
-Data lake blueprint contains the definition for launching and configuring a set of services (AWS Glue, AWS Lake Formation, Amazon Athena) to publish and use data lake assets in the Amazon DataZone catalog.
-Data warehouse blueprint contains the definition for launching and configuring a set of services (AWS Glue, AWS Lake Formation, Amazon Athena) to publish and use data lake assets in the Amazon DataZone catalog.
-Data warehouse blueprint contains the definition for launching and configuring a set of services (Amazon Redshift) to publish and use Amazon Redshift assets in the Amazon DataZone catalog.
+In the current release of Amazon DataZone, there are several built-in blueprints: data lake blueprint, data warehouse blueprint, and Amazon SageMaker blueprint.

+- Data lake blueprint contains the definition for launching and configuring a set of services (AWS Glue, AWS Lake Formation, Amazon Athena) to publish and use data lake assets in the Amazon DataZone catalog. - Data warehouse blueprint contains the definition for launching and configuring a set of services (Amazon Redshift) to publish and use Amazon Redshift assets in the Amazon DataZone catalog.

+Amazon SageMaker blueprint contains the definition for launching and configuring a set of services (Amazon SageMaker Studio) to publish and use Amazon SageMaker assets in the Amazon DataZone catalog.

 For more information, see Amazon DataZone terminology and concepts.

-While creating an Amazon DataZone domain, you have the option to choose the Quick setup which automatically enables data lake and data warehouse built-in blueprints as part of the domain creation process.
+While creating an Amazon DataZone domain, you have the option to choose the Quick setup which automatically enables the default data lake and the default data warehouse built-in blueprints as part of the domain creation process.
 Quick setup also creates default environment profiles and default environments for you using these built-in blueprints.

-If you don't choose Quick setup as part of creating your Amazon DataZone domain, you can use the procedure below to enable the built-in data lake and data warehouse blueprints in the AWS account that houses this Amazon DataZone domain.
+If you don't choose Quick setup as part of creating your Amazon DataZone domain, you can use the procedure below to enable the available built-in blueprints in the AWS account that houses this Amazon DataZone domain.
 You must enable these built-in blueprints before you can use them to create envrionment profiles and environments in this domain.